Uneekor EYE MINI Launch Monitor Review – Power & Portability

 Third-Party Simulation

-Currently, the EYE MINI launch monitor officially supports third-party golf simulation with E6 CONNECTThe Golf Club 2019, and GSPro.
+Currently, the EYE MINI launch monitor officially supports third-party golf simulation with E6 CONNECTThe Golf Club 2019, GSProCreative Golf (with Golfisimo), and ProTee Play.

 Let’s go over each option briefly: